OpenSourceKyle/OpenSourceKyle.github.io/content/about/index.md

 ## Dr. Robert Glover of the book: *No More Mr. Nice Guy*
 * <https://www.drglover.com/no-more-mr-nice-guy/the-book.html>

-Dr. Glover's book highlights the most important concept and issue faced by "nice guys": covert contracts, which he defines as essentially uncommunicated needs and desires, along with the toxic expectations that accompany them.
-I have listened to the audio version once, read the book twice, and completed all 40-something reflection exercises to realize that I was afraid to communicate my needs and desires in every facet of my life.
-I have recommended this book to numerous friends and clients.
+Dr. Glover's book highlights the most important concept and issue faced by "nice guys": *covert contracts*, which he defines as essentially uncommunicated needs and desires, along with the toxic expectations that accompany them.
+I have listened to the audio version once, read the book twice, and completed all 40-something reflection exercises to realize that I previously was afraid to communicate my needs and desires in every facet of my life.
+I have recommended this book to numerous friends and clients for men to communicate their needs and wants more effectively.

 ## Alex of Playing With Fire
 * <https://www.playingfire.com>

 Alex specializes in online dating, particularly with phone swiping apps like Tinder.
-I find a lot of value in his advice on communicating through text messages for dates, which can also be applied to other areas of my life.
+I find a lot of value in his advice on communicating through text messages for dates.
+There is quite a bit of overlap with marketing (the industry) and how to communicate properly in a socially calibrated way in romantic contexts.

 ## Austen Summers of the same business name
 * <https://www.austensummers.com>

 Austen specializes in face-to-face communication and building authentic connections with women outside of the apps.
+I appreciate the focus of personal wellness, fun, and authenticity that seems to be very lacking in most of this space.

 ## Caleb Jones of the same business name
 * <https://calebjones.com>

 Caleb offers a wealth of content, but I have personally gained a lot from his ideas on open relationships and how to live internationally (though I discovered him after moving to Mexico).
-He provides very specific niche content for location-independent businesses.
+He provides very specific niche content for location-independent businesses, though I find some of prognostications a bit too pessimistic in regards to "Western" countries.